Firsts & Awards

-Since 1887 and the founding of Babies Hospital, Columbia University has been broadening the world’s medical knowledge base through research, technology, and clinical excellence.
-Columbia University’s affiliation with the very first Babies Hospital in New York continues today with its successor, NewYork-Presbyterian/Morgan Stanley Children’s Hospital, the top Children’s Hospital in the New York region as ranked by U.S. News & World Report.
+Since 1887 and the founding of Babies Hospital, we have been promoting excellence in the care of children through research, technology, and clinical excellence.
+Columbia University’s affiliation with the very first Babies Hospital in New York continues today with its successor, NewYork-Presbyterian Morgan Stanley Children’s Hospital, the top-ranked children’s hospital in the New York region, according to U.S. News & World Report.

-- First to define Shaken Baby syndrome.
+- Defining Shaken Baby syndrome.

-- Developed the Apgar score.
+- Developing the Apgar score.

-- Performed first pediatric heart transplant.
+- Performing the first successful pediatric heart transplant.

 - Describing the syndrome of persistent fetal circulation.

 - Developing continuous positive airway pressure for premature infants.